 - Protect against sun damage.

 Eye creams with low concentrations of retinoids can be purchased OTC.
 Creams with higher concentrations may be prescribed by your doctor or dermatologist.
-First-time users are cautioned not to use too high a strength at first.
+First-time users are cautioned not to use too high a strength at the start.

 Vitamin C creams

-Hyaluronic acid, or HA, may also be found in vitamin C eye creams to help hydrate the skin.
+Hyaluronic acid (HA), may also be found in vitamin C eye creams to help hydrate the skin.
 Vitamin E, also called alpha-tocopherol, is another ingredient frequently added to vitamin C eye creams to enhance its antioxidative effects.

-Vitamin B3, formulated as niacinamide and used in a concentration of 5%, improves the appearance of wrinkles when used in skin tightening eye creams.
+Vitamin B3, formulated as niacinamide and used in a concentration of 5%, reduces the appearance of wrinkles when used in skin-tightening eye creams.
 Peptides, amino acids that send signals to your body to boost collagen production, are frequently added to niacinamide-containing creams to enhance its anti-aging and anti-wrinkle effects.